-The financial report covers Reserve Bank Health Society Limited as an individual entity.
-The financial report is presented in Australian dollars, which is Reserve Bank Health Society Limited's functional and presentation currency.
+The financial report covers Reserve Bank Health Society Ltd as an individual entity.
+The financial report is presented in Australian dollars, which is Reserve Bank Health Society Ltd functional and presentation currency.

 The financial report consists of the financial statements, notes to the financial statements and the directors' declaration.